Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 • Short answers where structure is not needed

-• Chat where reactivity is important
+• Chats where responsiveness is important

 • Template code that you already know